CountNick/blog/pages/about.md

 title: About
 path: about
 ---
-This is the about page
+This is the about page yess